seitbekir/project-lint/README.md

 #### `ignoreChildren: <boolean>` <a id="rule-dir-ignoreChildren"></a>

-All the included filed will pass successfully.
+All the included files will pass successfully.

 ```yaml
 - name: dirname